syndesisio/syndesis-quickstarts/kafka-2-db/README.md

 ## Introduction

-This shows how to use a Kafka topic in an integration to insert records into a database.
-Before you can start you will need a Kafka Broker.
+This quickstart demonstrates how to use a Kafka topic in an integration to insert records into a database. **Before you can start you will need a Kafka Broker**.
 To setup a Kafka broker on in your `my-project` namespace on Minishift follow the instructions on [KafkaBrokerDeployment.md](KafkaBrokerDeployment.md).

 ## Screencast of this Quickstart